Bill Watkins (baseball): Family and later years

 Watkins was married in 1884 to Edna Buzzard.
 They apparently had no children.
 Watkins became a naturalized United States citizen in 1897.

-After retiring from baseball, Watkins lived in Port Huron, Michigan, and worked as an executive at banks and land development and manufacturing companies.
+After retiring from baseball, Watkins lived in Port Huron, Michigan and worked as an executive at banks and land development and manufacturing companies.
 He also served as president of the Port Huron Chamber of Commerce and helped found the city of Marysville, Michigan, serving as the first village president and chairing the committee that incorporated Marysville into a city.
 He was elected justice of the peace in Marysville in 1933.

-Watkins died from diabetes in 1937 at age 79 in Port Huron, Michigan.
+Watkins died from diabetes in 1937 at age 79 in Port Huron.
 He was survived by his wife, Edna, and was buried at Lakeside Cemetery in Port Huron.
-The field used by both the Port Huron semipro and high school baseball teams was named Watkins Field in his honor (though it ceased being used in the early 1940s).
+The field used by both the Port Huron semipro and high school baseball teams was named Watkins Field in his honor, though it ceased being used in the early 1940s.
 Watkins was inducted into the Port Huron Sports Hall of Fame in 2008.